guzzle/RingPHP/docs/futures.rst

 You can wait on a future to complete and retrieve the value, or *dereference* the future, using the ``wait()`` method.
-Calling the ``wait()`` method of a future will block until the result is available and return it.
-Subsequent calls to dereference a future will return the previously completed result.
+Calling the ``wait()`` method of a future will block until the result is available.
+The result is then returned or an exception is thrown if and exception was encountered while waiting on the the result.
+Subsequent calls to dereference a future will return the previously completed result or throw the previously encountered exception.
 Futures can be cancelled, which stops the computation if possible.

 .. code-block:: php